Exposing the Biggest Sports Scandals in History

 Tonya Harding and Nancy Kerrigan – A Rivalry Gone Too Far

-Ice staking isn’t a sport that’s synonymous with aggression or unsportsmanlike behavior.
+Ice skating isn’t a sport that’s synonymous with aggression or unsportsmanlike behavior.
 So, there appeared to be little unusual about the rivalry between US skaters Tonya Harding and Nancy Kerrigan, who were both supremely talented and competing to represent their country in the upcoming U.S. Figure Skating Championships early in 1994.

 The Mitchell Report – Uncovering Baseball’s Steroid Era

 While many of the allegations made against players were either denied or unsubstantiated, the MLB subsequently introduced a much more stringent drug testing policy.
-Punishments and bans were also scaled significantly, while the MLB increased the number of substances that they tested players for too.
+Punishments and bans were also scaled significantly, while the MLB increased the number of substances that it tested players for too.

 The Hand of God – Diego Maradona’s Most Scandalous Goal